2005–06 NHL season: Regular season

 This season saw the much-hyped debuts of (and immediate rivalry between) Sidney Crosby and Alexander Ovechkin.
 It was only the second time that two rookies had over 100 points in a season (Teemu Selanne and Joe Juneau performed the feat in 1992–93).
 Ovechkin finished with 106 points, which is third best all-time among NHL rookies.
 Crosby surpassed teammate Mario Lemieux's 100-point rookie season, finishing with 102 points, currently fifth best all-time.

 On November 30, 2005, Joe Thornton was traded from the Boston Bruins to the San Jose Sharks in a four-player deal which sent forwards Marco Sturm and Wayne Primeau and defenceman Brad Stuart to Boston.
-Thornton went on to win the scoring title and to date has consistently been a top ten League scorer.
+Thornton went on to win the scoring title.
 The Bruins would not make the playoffs until 2008.

 On November 26, the New York Rangers and Washington Capitals played the second-longest NHL shootout to date.
 Rangers defenceman Marek Malik scored the winning goal in the 15th round, pulling the puck between his own legs to defeat Capitals goaltender Olaf Kolzig, giving the Rangers the victory by the final score of 3–2.

 Three early-season games had to be rescheduled due to various events.
 Hurricane Wilma had forced the NHL to reschedule two Florida Panthers home games, in which their game against Ottawa Senators scheduled on October 22 was rescheduled to December 5; the game against the Washington Capitals scheduled for October 29 was moved to December 1.
 The Nashville Predators–Detroit Red Wings game on November 22 was called off with 7:30 left in the first period after Red Wings defenceman Jiri Fischer suffered a seizure and had to be resuscitated.
-It was rescheduled to January 23, 2006, with the game starting 1–0 for Nashville as Greg Johnson's goal from the original date was allowed to stand.
+It was rescheduled to January 23, 2006, with the game starting 1–0 for Nashville as Greg Johnson's goal from the original date was allowed to stand, but all other statistics were expunged.
 The game that was originally scheduled for January 23 at Nashville between the two teams was moved to March 30, 2006.

 On January 12, the New York Rangers retired the number 11 of long-time captain Mark Messier to the rafters of Madison Square Garden.
 The Rangers would beat Messier's former team, the Edmonton Oilers, 5–4 in overtime.

-On January 16 in Phoenix, Washington Capitals rookie winger Alexander Ovechkin added himself to the league's historical highlight reel by scoring a goal from his back while rolling and sliding past the goal.
-Ovechkin was checked to the ice by Coyotes defenceman Paul Mara on a breakaway between the Coyotes' faceoff circles, but rolled to his back, reached over his head with his stick and hooked the puck in behind goaltender Brian Boucher.